onflow/flow/flips/20220518-authaccount-identity.md

 ## Objective

-One of the most asked questions in the discord server is "how do i know what user called this method".
-In solidty the answer is "msg.sender", that pattern does not work on flow and it is not recommended to do things that way.
+One of the most asked questions regarding access control in Cadence is: "How do I know what user called this method?".
+In Solidity the answer is `msg.sender`.
+However, [this pattern has several problems](https://docs.onflow.org/cadence/msg-sender/) and it is not recommended.

 One of the reasons it is not recommended is that there is no secure way of doing that.
 This FLIP aims to create a way to do it securely.